Because faith in a lie will never lead to the life we crave.

 About Change: We are conditional creatures.
 But only because we love the allure of control that lies with if/then transactions.
 We want a life of sight—not faith; a life that’s about here—not hope in a place to come; a life that offers lists to assure we’re okay—not a way of love that doesn’t compute.
 One is tidy, the other is messy.
 But only one is the life God has actually given us.
 Like branches on a Vine, we exist solely in the hands of a Vinedresser.
 Transformation is His work, and happens in his time.
 Not ours.

 • Yes, Lark is a licensed non-profit organization governed by a dedicated Board of Directors.
-Together, we are committed to setting faith free—from the myth of a conditional god, the pressure to improve, and the church brands that divide.
+Together, they are committed to helping people live the life of faith religion made impossible.

 As a recognized non-profit, all donations to Lark are tax-deductible.